CodeTheChangeUBC/reBOOT/README.md

 DJANGO_DATABASE=[insert_db_name] ./manage.py [COMMAND]
 ```

-To be able parse data from csv files, you also need to run the rabbitmq server from terminal using this command:
+To be able parse data from csv files, you also need to run the rabbitmq server from separate terminal instance using this command:

 ```bash
 celery -A reboot worker -l info
 ```

-The command allows us to use multiple workers to run tasks.

 ## Git Hook